 - An Active Directory re-build requires creating new domain controllers (DCs) for each domain, then re-joining every end user and object to the new domains - a very hard and expensive task that can take months to accomplish.

 - The comprehensive domain credentials clean-up option entails restricting all access to the domain controllers during the recovery phase, checking for malware on all domain controllers, resetting all user, domain controller and service account passwords in the domain, resetting the krbtgt account twice, executing complete DC replication, and re-approving connections to the DCs.
-By taking these steps, the attacker is unable to use their old compromised credentials now that Kerberos tickets are invalid and passwords and hashes have changed.
+By taking these steps, the attacker is unable to use their old compromised credentials now that the Kerberos tickets are invalid, and passwords and hashes have changed.

 We encourage you to share your thoughts on your favorite social platform.